Skip to main content

 Additional risk factors for PML include:

 You’ll be monitored for certain Tysabri side effects, such as hypersensitivity reactions, during and after your infusion.
-But if any side effects develop or persist afterward, or if you develop signs of an infection, contact your healthcare provider.
+But if any side effects develop or persist afterward, or if you develop signs of an infection, contact your healthcare team.

 Serious Tysabri side effects, including ITP, liver damage, and PML aren’t common.
-But you should reach out to your healthcare provider right away if you notice symptoms such as jaundice, unusual bleeding or bruising, or changes in vision or memory.
+But you should reach out to your healthcare team right away if you notice symptoms such as jaundice, unusual bleeding or bruising, or changes in vision or memory.

 The bottom line

 Common Tysabri (natalizumab) side effects include headaches, fatigue, and joint pain.
 Infections, nausea, and depression are also possible.
-In some cases, certain side effects may be from the condition being treated instead of the medication.
+In some cases, certain side effects may be from the health condition being treated instead of the medication.

 Serious Tysabri side effects aren’t common.
 But they can include blood clotting problems, liver damage, and progressive multifocal leukoencephalopathy.
 The TOUCH prescribing program is designed to keep you informed about your personal risks when receiving Tysabri.